myJamong/DRF_project_examples/projects/django_api/api/README.md

-# Django standard example
+# Django standard API example
-A simple example for using Django standard
+A simple API using Django

 ---